tsedio/tsed/docs/tutorials/not-found-page.md

 # Customize 404

-The guide show how you can customize the 404 response error emitted by Express.js.
+The guide shows you how you can customize the 404 response error emitted by Express.js.

-To begin create a new Middleware named `NotFoundMiddleware`:
+To begin, create a new Middleware named `NotFoundMiddleware`:

 ```typescript
 import {Middleware, Res} from "@tsed/common";